Dean of Students

 What is WOA?

 WOA stands for Welcome Orientation Adventure.
 WOA Trips are destination experiences designed to help students make connections and learn life skills before entering college at CMC.
 Our many trip offerings allow students a variety of opportunities and activities, from surfing to camping to community service and urban engagement.
 There is truly something for everyone!
-Each group consists of 15-20 new students and four First Year Guides who are currently enrolled at CMC.
+Each group consists of 15-20 new students and three or four First Year Guides who are currently enrolled at CMC.

 WOA Trips are designed to promote:

 A connection to the natural world

 Self-awareness and self-confidence